jmac006/Rshell/README.md

 * Certain commands like cd are not embedded into the execvp function, so cd will not work on our terminal
 * When using semi-colons, user must use a space for the next command after the semi-colon
 * When using Hashtags for commenting, user must have a space in front of the hashtag
-* Did not use pedantic flag in Makefile since it called a single warning as an error on our array of char pointers in execvp
+* Did not use pedantic flag in Makefile since it called a single warning on our array of char pointers in execvp
 * User is able to use parenthesis, however user cannot use multiple parenthesis in one command ( ex: ((echo a && echo b) || (echo c)) )